couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-5000-faq.markdown

 ### Can I ask more questions?

-Sure.
+Yes!
 The [Mobile Couchbase Google Group](https://groups.google.com/forum/?fromgroups#!forum/mobile-couchbase) is the best place to ask questions.
 You can access it on the web or subscribe to it as a mailing list.

 ## Performance & Size

 ### How big is Couchbase Lite?

-As of October 2013, it compiles to about 550k bytes of optimized ARM7 code.
+As of October 2013, the iOS version of Couchbase Lite compiles to about 550 KB of optimized ARM7 code.

 ### How long does Couchbase Lite take to start up?

-A: For a cold launch, it takes bout 100 ms to initialize the library and open a small database.
-If the app has been launched and quit recently, leaving stuff in cache, it's more like 60 ms. This is on an iPad 2&mdash;older devices will be a bit slower.
+A: For a cold launch, it takes about 100 ms to initialize the library and open a small database.
+If the app has been launched and quit recently, leaving stuff in cache, it's about 60 ms. This is on an iPad 2&mdash;older devices are a bit slower.

 ### How fast is Couchbase Lite?